-As stars of a popular, self-named web series and hosts of an award-winning podcast (Dead Ass with K&D: “Love, Sex, Marriage and everything in between!”), Devale and Khadeen Ellis have earned a growing fan base for their unvarnished and unapologetically upbeat celebration of family life.
+As stars of a popular, self-named web series and hosts of an award-winning podcast (Dead Ass with K&D, described as “Love, Sex, Marriage and everything in between!”), Devale and Khadeen Ellis have earned a growing fan base for their unvarnished and unapologetically upbeat celebration of family life.

 There are no off-limits.
 Podcast episodes—among them, a lengthy conversation with then-Democratic presidential candidate Joe Biden—include “Hot Girls and Hoochie Daddies,” “How to Get the Ring” and “Rekindling Intimacy after Pregnancy.”
 Among many The Ellises YouTube offerings for their near-500,000 subscribers are “Working out together is the best foreplay,” “Husbands need homie time too” and “5 facts about married sex.”